bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 @client.event
 {% endhighlight %}

-Create an instance of 'client', our connection to Discord.
+Create an instance of `client`, our connection to Discord.
 The second line tells python that an even needs to happen in order to execute.

 {% highlight python %}
 async def on_message(message):